Movie Battles: Development

 Movie Battles was started by Richard Hart (online alias RenegadeOfPhunk) in 2003, with the goal of mixing the round- and objective-based gameplay of Counter-Strike with the lightsaber and gun mechanics of Star Wars.
 The first versions of the mod were developed for Star Wars Jedi Knight II: Jedi Outcast, the third game in the Jedi Knight series.
 This version already had the key elements of Movie Battles in it, such as the modified lightsaber combat and the last man standing system.
 The mod was later remade for Star Wars Jedi Knight: Jedi Academy.
 A spin-off of Movie Battles II, titled The New Era (TNE), was developed using Source engine, which would have allowed for improved graphics and a better physics engine, but was cancelled in 2013.
 While meant to be a successor to Movie Battles II, the mod would have been closer to the deathmatch genre.
 Many members of the development team for TNE were also part of the Movie Battles team.
 On 2 April 2011, a trailer revealing a sequel was released.
 Movie Battles 3 was going to be a standalone, free game developed on the Unreal Engine, but due to a general disinterest among developers and the game's community, coupled with the lack of developers willing to stay on board the project to begin with, it was cancelled after a few years in development.
 Since then, developers have focused on expanding and improving Movie Battles II, with several updates being released every year.
-The latest update, 1.7.1.1, was released on 23 December 2020.
+The latest update, R20.0.06, was released on October 9, 2024.

+in 2018, a Spiritual sequel to the modification called "Movie Duels" as made with the purpose for a Remastered Single-player Mode with a campaign based on the franchise movies, using a Unofficial patch for Jedi academy Engine called OpenJK to remake the melee combat and physics.